ashurudra09/C-Shell/README.md

 # Shellby - A Custom Shell in C

-Shellby is a lightweight, custom shell implementation written in C. It emulates a core subset of functionalities found in standard Unix shells like `bash`, including built-in commands, command history, and background process management.
+Shellby is a lightweight, custom shell implementation written in C. It emulates a core subset of functionalities found in standard Unix shells like `bash`, including built-in commands, command history, I/O redirection, and background process management.

 ---